OpenNebula/docs/source/integration_and_development/infrastructure_drivers_development/vcenter_driver.rst

 Resource Pools in OpenNebula
 --------------------------------------------------------------------------------

-OpenNebula can place VMs in different Resource Pools.
-There are two approaches to achieve this:
+OpenNebula can place VMs in different Resource Pools, and can do so using two approaches.

-* fixed per Cluster basis
-* flexible per VM Template basis.

 Fixed per Cluster basis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~